Please validate the reCaptcha in order to create an account.

 There are a number of prevention steps to try.
 Preventing the eggs from hatching is key as it may be too late once they hatch.
 I have checked my plants daily and removed several eggs.
 It’s easy to miss some eggs since they are so small and spread out on a sprawling plant.
 Some gardeners use row covers to prevent egg laying before moths appear.
 But only use the covers if you are sure they aren’t pupating in your soil from the previous year.
 If you use row covers, you’ll need to remove them to hand pollinate your plants.

 You can also add diatomaceous earth around the base of the young plants (reapply after rains).
 I sprinkled coffee grounds around my plants as a deterrent.
 I’ve read that black pepper may also work.
+Throw in the whole kitchen sink??
+How many of these “deterrents” actually work?
+I figured it was worth trying, at least once.
 You can add aluminum foil or nylons to stems to create a barrier to thwart egg laying.
 The borer moths are attracted to yellow, so I put a yellow bowl of water out to catch them.
 So far I've swatted and killed more moths than the yellow water bowl has caught.
 Go Alison!
+There are also Pheromone traps and lures that can catch adult moths.
+Just note that those traps can also catch other moths & insects.

 I also sprayed the plants with Bt (A natural insect control).
 This was the first time I used Bt.
-I had two small frayed holes on one of my stems, so I also injected Bt inside with a syringe.
+I had two small frayed holes on one of my stems, so I injected Bt inside the stems with a syringe.
 Initially I sliced open the stem to remove the larvae, but I couldn’t see them!!
-I’m not sure how effective Bt is on larvae, but it is supposed to kill the eggs.
+I’m not sure how effective Bt is on eggs, but it is supposed to kill some larvae varieties.
+I have read that some gardeners “pre-inject” stems with Bt as an effective prevention (the thinking is that the insecticide is inside the plant, ready to be eaten right when the larvae hatch).
 I covered the stems back up with compost.
-I was able to save one of my plants this year with this method.
+I was able to save one of my plants this year by being more observant, diligent, & removing larvae & burying the stems.
+Some gardeners may have luck injecting beneficial nematodes into infected stems as well, although I never tried this method.

 Other ways to prevent squash vine borers is to plant later after their typical egg laying cycle.
 I first saw the adult moths the last week of June, but I think their emergence depends on temperature.
 If you are hardcore (more hardcore than me), you can release parasitic wasps to attack the moths.
 Release the wasps before egg laying begins.
 There are a few squash varieties resistant to vine borers, but I want ZUCCHINI dangit!!!!
 But I’m told I can’t have zucchini, so sayeth the all mighty squash vine borer.
 Who made him boss?!?
 This preventative maintenance better pay off, because it feels like a lot of work!
 Wish me luck!